hannestschofenig/tschofenig-ids/cose-cwt-chain/draft-tschofenig-cose-cwt-chain.md

         strings is used, with each CWT being in its own byte string.

-cwt-t:  This header parameter identifies the end-entity CWT
+cwt-t:  This header parameter identifies the end entity CWT
     by a hash value (a thumbprint).
 The 'cwt-t' header parameter is represented as an array of two elements.
 The first element is an algorithm identifier that is an integer or a string